SpankChain/chainsaw/README.md

 In order to run hub + chainsaw .
+Run the following :
+1) npm install
+2) npm start

-Do the following .
-Soon and hub and chainsaw will be split in to different modules .
+#TODO: Hub and chainsaw will split into separate modules soon .
-#Step 1 :
-npm install

-#Step 2:
-npm start